Health and Human Rights Journal

 December 9, 2019 – Editorial dedicated to founding editor Jonathan Mann and to Albina du Boisrouvray.
 Authors include Dean Ana Diez Roux, MD, PhD, MPH, and Director of the Office of Global Health, Joe Amon, PhD, MSPH.

-October 1, 2019 – Research by Caroline H. Voyles, MPH, Director of Student Placement and Partnership Development, and Mariana Chilton, PhD, MPH, Professor and Director of the Center for Hunger-Free Communities.
+October 1, 2019 – Research by C. H. Voyles, MPH, PhD student in Community Health and Prevention, and Mariana Chilton, PhD, MPH, Professor and Director of the Center for Hunger-Free Communities.

 All Issues of the Health and Human Rights Journal